pviafore/taocp/mix/programs/2.2.4/exercises.md

     just fine.

 11) Implement a copy routine.
 See `copy.mixal`.
 Effectively, we save off the first node, allocate space for it and move on to next link, allocating and copying each time, until we reach the end.

+12) Implement an erase routine.
+See `erase.mixal`.
+Save off pointer to first node, and go to the next link.
+Move the saved off pointer to AVAIL, and set AVAIL to first node